Self-Care

 Reflect

-Solitary time is perfect for personal reflection.
-Pull our your journal, pop in the earbuds, and reflect on who you are, what you want, and where you want to go in life.
+Solitary time is great for reflection—grab your journal, put on some music, and think about who you are, what you want, and where you're headed.

 Build & Nurture Your Social Support System